lowepowerlab/protocols/gibson_assembly.md

 * Copy the primer tables as live-text into your CloningPlan.docx (That way you/others can copy/past the primers later)

 ### Annotate the Benchling Gene Locus with the Upstream and Downstream regions
-Generally, I create annotations called "temp" for each of these target-specific-primers. (e.g CTRL+F > paste *primer seq* > Right click on selection > create new annotation).
+Generally, I create annotations called "temp" for each of these target-specific-primers (e.g CTRL+F > paste *primer seq* > Right click on selection > create new annotation).
 Then I can use these to precisely select the intended region.
 (Click *temp1* > hold down shift and click *temp2*).
 I then create *Upstream* and *Downstream* annotations as shown in the [Benchling window](https://benchling.com/s/seq-LdA7kp7esUiuZhGqPGeJ).